 - Columvi contains no preservative and is intended for single use only - Columvi must be diluted by a healthcare professional using aseptic technique, prior to intravenous administration. - Do not shake the vial.
-Visually inspect the Columvi vial for particulate matter or discoloration prior to administration.
-Columvi is a colorless, clear solution.
-Discard the vial if the solution is cloudy, discolored or contains visible particles. - Withdraw the appropriate volume of sodium chloride 9 mg/mL (0.9%) solution for injection or sodium chloride 4.5 mg/mL (0.45%) solution for injection, as described in Table 1, from the infusion bag using a sterile needle and syringe and discard. - Withdraw the required volume of Columvi concentrate for the intended dose from the vial using a sterile needle and syringe and dilute into the infusion bag (see Table 1 below).
+Visually inspect the Columvi vial for particulate matter or discolouration prior to administration.
+Columvi is a colourless, clear solution.
+Discard the vial if the solution is cloudy, discoloured or contains visible particles. - Withdraw the appropriate volume of sodium chloride 9 mg/mL (0.9%) solution for injection or sodium chloride 4.5 mg/mL (0.45%) solution for injection, as described in Table 1, from the infusion bag using a sterile needle and syringe and discard. - Withdraw the required volume of Columvi concentrate for the intended dose from the vial using a sterile needle and syringe and dilute into the infusion bag (see Table 1 below).
 Discard any unused portion left in the vial. - The final glofitamab concentration after dilution must be 0.1 mg/mL to 0.6 mg/mL. - Gently invert the infusion bag to mix the solution in order to avoid excessive foaming.
-Do not shake. - Inspect the infusion bag for particulates and discard if present. - Prior to the start of the intravenous infusion, the content of the infusion bag should be at room temperature (25°C).
+Do not shake. - Inspect the infusion bag for particulates and discard if present. - Prior to the start of the intravenous infusion, the content of the infusion bag should be at room temperature (25 °C). - When administering Columvi using syringe infusion, withdraw the entire content of the infusion bag into a syringe.
+Alternatively, a two-syringe method using a connector can be used to prepare the dose for the syringe pump infusion.